cpg94/express-es6-bp/README.md

 Production Build - `yarn build`

-Controller CLI - `yarn create-controller`
+Create Controller CLI - `yarn create-controller` Delete Controller CLI - `yarn delete-controller`

+Note: You can only delete controllers through the CLI that you have added with it.

 🤓